Public website. Private workspace.

 Keep Confluence private

-Only selected pages are published externally.
+Only selected pages are published externally while the workspace remains private.

 Reduce access admin